 The Resonance of Unseen Things offers an ethnographic meditation on the “uncanny” persistence and cultural freight of conspiracy theory.
 The project is a reading of conspiracy theory as an index of a certain strain of late 20th-century American despondency and malaise, especially as understood by people experiencing downward social mobility.
 Written by a cultural anthropologist with a literary background, this deeply interdisciplinary book focuses on the enduring American preoccupation with captivity in a rapidly transforming world.
 Captivity is a trope that appears in both ordinary and fantastic iterations here, and Susan Lepselter shows how multiple troubled histories—of race, class, gender, and power—become compressed into stories of uncanny memory.

 “We really don’t have anything like this in terms of a focused, sympathetic, open-minded ethnographic study of UFO experiencers. . . .
-The author’s semiotic approach to the paranormal is immensely productive, positive, and, above all, resonant with what actually happens in history.
-In my opinion, this is what American history really looks like deep down.
-Or, perhaps better, really looks like when it surfaces in the enigmatic dreams and troubled visions of the country’s astonished citizens.”
+The author’s semiotic approach to the paranormal is immensely productive, positive, and, above all, resonant with what actually happens in history.”

-“Lepselter relates a weave of intimate alien sensibilities in out-of-the-way places which are surprisingly, profoundly, close to home.
-Readers can expect to share her experience of contact with complex logics of feeling, and to do so in a contemporary America they may have thought they understood.
-This is Lepselter’s gift of ethnographic theory and insight—that coming from compassion for those on alert to their own capacities for contact with extreme foreignness, she keeps her keen mind firmly grounded in the realities of contemporary social wayfinding.
-The writing is luminous; the argumentation rigorous.
-World-making has never been more deeply understood, or more transporting.”
+“Lepselter relates a weave of intimate alien sensibilities in out-off-the-way places which are surprisingly, profoundly, close to home.
+Readers can expect to share her experience of contact with complex logics of feeling, and to do so in a contemporary America they may have thought they understood.”

 —Debbora Battaglia, Mount Holyoke College